fjaschmoneit/multiphase-test-bench/docs/source/installation.rst

 ============

-To use Lumache, first install it using pip:
+Install the Multiphase Test-Bench using pip:

 .. code-block:: console